The child as a victim of domestic violence

 Doctors, teachers or social workers have a duty to report – if they suspect that a child is a victim of violence, they must inform the OSPOD (child protection authority) or the police.
 Neighbours, family members or friends also have the same option – although they are not bound by the law, alerting them can save a child’s life.

 It is important to act sensitively and not to intimidate the child.
 If the child confides, he or she needs to be reassured that someone will help.
 You can contact the OSPOD, a school psychologist or an organisation that helps victims of domestic violence.
+In some cases, the OSPOD can now apply for an interim measure to protect the child – even if the child is not directly assaulted, but only in the presence of violence between adults.

 The role of child protection authorities (OSPOD)

-The first step is to talk to the child and his or her parents.
-OSPOD staff try to find out how serious the situation is and whether the child is in acute danger.
-If they have reasonable grounds to suspect that the child is in danger, they can propose to the court an interim measure to temporarily place the child in the care of another parent, relative or foster parent.
+If they have reasonable grounds to suspect that the child is in danger, they can propose to the court an interim measure temporarily entrusting the child to the care of another parent, relative or foster parent.

-In extreme cases where the danger to the child is serious, institutional care, i.e. placing the child in a safe environment outside the family, may be ordered.
+In extreme cases where the danger to the child is serious, institutional care, i.e. placing the child in a safe environment outside the family, can be ordered.
 However, this is a last resort if no other form of protection can be provided.

 The OSPOD also cooperates with the police and the courts and can file a motion to limit or remove parental responsibility from the violent parent.
 The aim is not to separate the child from the family, but to provide a safe and stable environment where the child will not be threatened physically or psychologically.
+The new legislation also includes an obligation for the OSPOD to inform the child of his or her rights when involved in proceedings – this also strengthens the child’s protection.

 Domestic violence and parental rights: Is the abuser entitled to access to the child?

 The court can modify contact in several ways.
 If there is a risk of endangering the child, it may prohibit contact altogether or allow it only in the presence of a third party, such as an OSPOD worker.
 Sometimes contact is ordered to be supervised in so-called supervision centres, where visits are monitored.
+This option is used more often in cases where one of the parents has been involved in domestic violence.

 If a parent has been convicted of domestic violence, the court will often take into account whether contact with the child is in the child’s best interests.
 Conversely, the child’s right to protection from trauma takes precedence.

 The decision on contact depends on the particular circumstances and evidence.
 The key is to ensure that the child does not feel compelled to maintain contact and is not subjected to further psychological or physical pressure.
 If the contact is risky, the child has the right to protection.
+Since July 2025, domestic violence has been legally defined in the Civil Code – this also helps the courts to assess the gravity of the situation more accurately and to regulate parental rights accordingly.

 Tip for article